boytchev/suica/docs/objects.md

 [<kbd><img src="../examples/snapshots/surface-patches.jpg" width="300"></kbd>](../examples/surface-patches.html)
 [<kbd><img src="../examples/snapshots/surface-torus.jpg" width="300"></kbd>](../examples/surface-torus.html)

 When the `curve` parameter of `surface` is a function, its first two parameters *u,v* have values in the range [0,1].
 The result of the function is an array with the coordinates of a 3D point.
-It is possible to use two additional parameters to the function, but in this case it must be wrapped in a [`splane`][#splane].
+It is possible to use two additional parameters to the function, but in this case it must be wrapped in a [`splane`][#splane-function].

 ```js
 JS: